scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 the most distinctive terms in each lexical category by sex using the smoothed log-odds-ratio that accounts for variance.

 Text semantics were also analyzed.
+The corpus was transformed into a tf-idf matrix containing unigrams, bigrams, and trigrams.
+Terms that appeared in less than 0.5% of documents were dropped.
 Non-negative matrix factorization (NMF) was used to identify latent structure in the text.
 This structure is in the form of "topics" or "clusters" which can be described by particular tokens.
 This was done for both essays.
 In order to determine whether particular demographics were more likely to write about particular topics, the distribution of users across topics was calculated relative to each demographic group.
 In cases where we are able to create superordinate groupings from NMF topics—for example, by combining semantically similar clusters—we use the log-odds-ratio to find distinctive tokens.

 Finally, we fit a logistic regression model to predict drug usage status for users in the "unknown" category.